crystal-lang/crystal/_gitbook/syntax_and_semantics/while.md

 In the above form, the condition is first tested and, if *truthy*, the body is executed.
 That is, the body might never be executed.

-To execute the body at least once and then continue executing it while the condition is *truthy*, write the while as a prefix:
+To execute the body at least once and then continue executing it while the condition is *truthy*, write the while as a suffix:

 ``` ruby
 do_this while some_condition